Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/service-migration-vdc/guide.en-gb.md

 >

 **Expected return:** Task information

+> [!warning]
+>
+> Be careful: converting a datastore to global may conflict with some VMware features, such as **Storage DRS**.
+> For more details, see the [VMware documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/6-5/vsphere-troubleshooting-6-5/troubleshooting-resource-management/troubleshooting-storage-drs/storage-drs-cannot-operate-on-a-datastore.html).

 <a name="preparevdcovhcontext"></a>
 ### Step 3 Prepare your destination vDC in the OVHcloud context
 <a name="checkovhcontext"></a>